mvolkmann/blog/src/shoelace.md

 There are several options for making the files under `node_modules` available to the app.

+When Shoelace is obtained from a CDN, it will include the Lit library.
+This may conflict with your own usage of Lit.

+When using a bundler like Vite or Bun, import Shoelace from the `node_modules` `dist` directory.
+This will not include the Lit library, so you must add a script that that includes Lit.

 ## VS Code Completions

 The following steps enable code completions for Shoelace components